 TS LAWCET Exam

-TS LAWCET is a state level law entrance exam.
+TS LAWCET is a state-level law entrance exam in which every year more than 10,000 appears for the entrance exam.
 It is important for all Telangana students aspiring to study law to appear in it.

 |Telangana State Law Common Entrance Test||Dates|